 We have complete discretion over who we pay the death grant to, although we will consider your 'Expression of Wish - Death Grant Form'.
 If you have not already completed this form or want to amend it, you can download a copy from our website: lppapensions.co.uk.
-You can check your nomination details via 'My Pension Online'.
+You can check your nomination details via your on-line account.